-The Tekton clamp also features chrome plated finish to keep away rust and paint chipping.
+The Tekton clamp also features chrome-plated finish to keep away rust and paint chipping.
 This clamp can be used in any conditions without worrying about it breaking down.
 Lastly, the Tekton c clamp features acme threading, which ensures the clamp is easy to engage and disengage.

 Pick #2 Irwin Quick Grip C Clamp

-However, the Irwin clamp is not out top pick for several reasons.
+However, the Irwin clamp is not our top pick for several reasons.
 First, there are not as many size variations as the Tekton clamp.
 This gives you less flexibility with the size of projects you can work on.
-Additionally, if you look on the listing you have the option to buy “multipacks” This is supposed to give you a better deal because you are buying multiple products.
+Additionally, if you look at the listing you have the option to buy “multipacks” This is supposed to give you a better deal because you are buying multiple products.
 However, if you purchase the “4 pack” you are actually paying double the amount of money as someone who just bought an individual c clamp.
 If you want to purchase multiple c clamps just make sure you order the 6in clamp multiple times rather than going through a bundle.

 Pick #3 Blue Collar 4 Piece Clamp Set

 Blue Collar’s 4 piece clamp set takes the #3 spot on our list primarily because you have to buy at least 2 clamps instead of just buying one individually.
-This listing has 2 distinct variation.
+This listing has 2 distinct variations.
 The first is a set of two standard clamps, while the second has 4 clamps.
 While 4 clamps may be more than you really need Blue Collar’s product is very high quality and gives a slight discount per clamp compared to individual products.

-Unlike the previous two clamps the Blue Collar clamps are only 4 inches long compared to six (and because the screw does not go all the way down it is really closer to 3.75 inches).
-So if you find that you constantly require jaw capacity of 6+ inches this set will not big enough.
+Unlike the previous two clamps, the Blue Collar clamps are only 4 inches long compared to six (and because the screw does not go all the way down it is really closer to 3.75 inches).
+So if you find that you constantly require a jaw capacity of 6+ inches this set will not be big enough.
 However, if you are in the market for multiple clamps and will be working on smaller projects this set is perfect.
 Blue Collars clamps are extremely rust resistant and feature coating that will rarely chip or let rust in.
-Because of this these clamps work great in any environment assuming the materials can fit within the limited jaw space.
+Because of this, these clamps work great in any environment assuming the materials can fit within the limited jaw space.

 Pick #4 Bessey 4 Inch Clamp

 The Bessey 4 inch clamp takes the #4 spot on our list.
-Although this clamp only comes in the 4 inch size the “double prongs” are an extremely handy feature when working with projects that require force to be applied over an extended clamping surface.
-Additionally, all three touch points of the clamp have pads to prevent scratching and hold your materials in place.
+Although this clamp only comes in the 4-inch size the “double prongs” are an extremely handy feature when working with projects that require force to be applied over an extended clamping surface.
+Additionally, all three touchpoints of the clamp have pads to prevent scratching and hold your materials in place.
 The threaded screw holds extremely well in this clamp and can keep materials steady whether you are gluing, screwing, or welding materials together.

 The Bessey 4 inch double prong clamp is also great for outdoor projects.
-Its alloy casted frame and zinc plated handle make it rust resistant and able to handle any climate without worrying about chipping or rust.
+Its alloy casted frame and zinc plated handle make it rust-resistant and able to handle any climate without worrying about chipping or rust.
 This clamp is slightly more expensive than Irwin or Tekton’s clamps but if you are working with a large clamping surface this clamp offers a great way to get started without breaking the bank.
-Just make sure to keep in mind that this clamp only comes in the 4 inch size.
+Just make sure to keep in mind that this clamp only comes in the 4-inch size.